 Our Teaching is enhanced by excellent Teaching Assistant support across the school.
 All classes have a significant proportion of Teaching Assistant support, distributed according to need.
-We have 13 qualified Teaching Assistants within our 6 classes and have one Higher Level Teaching Assistant.
+We have 12 qualified Teaching Assistants within our 6 classes.
 All Teaching Assistants are trained in the delivery of specific intervention programmes, and offer a breadth of experience and specialism.
 Several Teaching Assistants deliver work according to the recommendations of the Speech and Language Therapist to provide regular individual/small group sessions for children with identified language needs and other interventions provide maths, phonics, reading, physiotherapy and specific 1:1 support.
 (Please see the section below for further details regarding our interventions on offer).

-Our Family Support Worker completes our staff expertise.
-Mrs Leanne Rawlings has over 7 years' experience providing support for families and children from birth to 11 years.
-She has worked across a range of settings, including special school provision, and is trained in a breadth of areas to facilitate very effective parental and pupil support, including counselling, nurture groups, young carers, parental mental health, parental substance misuse, domestic violence, bereavement, supporting families with referrals for benefits/ grants/ housing/ support groups, Webster Stratton and the 'Triple P' parenting programmes.
+A highly qualified Family Support Worker completes our staff expertise.
+Miss Lisa Mudway has 26 years' experience providing support for families and children from birth to 11 years.
+She has worked across a range of settings, including Social Services, and is trained in a breadth of areas to facilitate very effective parental and pupil support, including family relationships, keeping safe, parental and child mental health, parental substance misuse, domestic violence, bereavement, young carers, supporting families with referrals for benefits/grants/housing/ support groups and the 'Triple P' parenting programme.